 Yearly grades will be obtained from:

-We will be attending MOSS - McCall Outdoor Science School from February 2nd - 6th, 2026.
-I will be sending out information as we get closer to December.
+We will be attending MOSS - McCall Outdoor Science School from October 12th - 16th 2026.
+I will be sending out information as we get started this year - in August.
 MOSS is more than a field trip - At MOSS, we want all students to feel a sense of belonging.
 Students are invited to explore their unique identities and strengths, work together with others, and investigate complex issues in our local and global communities.
 We know that all learning is personal, based on first-hand observations.
-So, whether they are snowshoeing through a state park and observing how animals fare during the winter months, or building a snow structure with different layers of the snowpack, students in MOSS programs are making connections with one another and the natural world!
+So, whether they are canoeing around the Payette lake, observing how animals fare during the fall months, or trapsing through the Aspen grove and marshes, students in MOSS programs are making connections with one another and the natural world!

 At MOSS students learn that deep knowledge of math, science, and social studies help us understand how the world works and how to ensure equity, justice and sustainability among all living things.
 Through the MOSS experience, students leave with a better understanding of how to take care of themselves, how to take care of each other, and how to take care of the places we all live.